 Tunnel and vertical shafts

-Hydroelectric generating stations often require transmission of power over large vertical distances.
-Since it is usually more economical to transmit power at transmission voltages rather than generation voltage, the step-up transformers within hydroelectric applications are often located near the generator—while the transmission system is most accessible at a higher elevation.
+Transmitting power at transmission voltages often means the step-up transformers within hydroelectric applications are located near the generator—while the transmission system is most accessible at a higher elevation.

 The utilization of CGIT bus from AZZ High Voltage Bus System for vertical shaft applications offers the following advantages relative to conventional technologies: